 I invite the viewer “To truly see, instead of merely looking.”

-When a friend of mine showed me Sinden’s work, I was immediately hooked.
+When a friend of mine showed me Sinden Collier’s work, I was immediately hooked.
 Her images were poetic and dreamy, with a tactile quality we rarely get to see in photography.
 It arched back to the early days of the medium, when film was used and effects were added in the darkroom.

-I love the title Sinden chose for the show, “Le Réinventé” (The Reinvented).
+I love the title she chose for the show, “Le Réinventé” (The Reinvented).
 It perfectly fits her work, how she reinvents her images.
 She first experimented with film and darkroom techniques to create her multi-layered images; she now uses digital manipulations.
 The tools may have changed, but her artistic intent has not – her vision remains throughout.
 The world she creates is both romantic and nostalgic, with a bit of surrealism thrown in.

 ABOUT THE ARTIST

 Sinden Collier became a photographer after a successful career as a singer, songwriter and musician.
 Recording under the Motown label gave her the opportunity to see the world.

 She was always interested in photography and learned it on her own.
 Her unique and at time surrealist viewpoint quickly garnered her recognition and support.

 Working at first with film and experimenting in the dark room, she now uses digital manipulation to create beautiful and poetic dreamscapes.